-1. Prerequisite(s): Any combination of two of the following: 8th grade ELA CST below 325 (student's that haven't been identified for Reading Advancement); Gates MacGinitie Lexile measure below 1015.
-SRI Lexile measure below 1015.
+1. Prerequisite(s): Any combination of two of the following: 10^{th} grade ELA CST score below 325; D or F in English 2P; Non passing score on CAHSEE; SRI Lexile measure less than 1085.

 2. Short description of course which may also be used in the registration manual: